 - submitting the policy (if any) to a Cabinet committee and Cabinet for approval (if the regulations are entirely routine and do not require new policy decisions,

 - the Minister may authorise drafting without reference to Cabinet)

-- drafting the LEG paper seeking authorisation for the submission of the regulations to EC
+- drafting the Cabinet Legislation Committee (LEG) paper seeking authorisation for the submission of the regulations to EC

-- submitting the regulations to LEG seeking authorisation for submission to EC
+- submitting the regulations to LEG seeking authorisation for submission to the Executive Council (EC)

 - confirmation of the LEG decision by Cabinet and submission of the regulations to EC on the same day if Cabinet agrees